Maharashtra – Culture and Tradition

 Tradition of Maharashtra

 Ganesh Chaturthi (Ganesh’s birthday) is the biggest festival of Maharastra people.
-The other festivals celebrated on the large scale are Vijayadashami or Dasara (Marathi: दसरा), Navaratri, Holi, Diwali, Eid (Ramzan Eid).
+The other festivals celebrated on a large scale are Vijayadashami or Dasara (Marathi: दसरा), Navaratri, Holi, Diwali, Eid (Ramzan Eid).
 The main language spoken in Maharashtra is Marathi.

 Typically, Maharashtrians go in for marriage alliance between equal status families.
 However, the marriage alliance is finalized only after matching of the horoscopes by the family pundit.
 Following this, the pundit decides the auspicious date for the wedding.

 Costumes of Maharashtra